awsdocs/aws-datasync-user-guide/doc_source/API_CreateLocationFsxOpenZfs.md

 # CreateLocationFsxOpenZfs<a name="API_CreateLocationFsxOpenZfs"></a>

-Creates an endpoint for an Amazon FSx for OpenZFS file system\.
+Creates an endpoint for an Amazon FSx for OpenZFS file system that AWS DataSync can access for a transfer\.
+For more information, see [Creating a location for FSx for OpenZFS](https://docs.aws.amazon.com/datasync/latest/userguide/create-openzfs-location.html)\.

+**Note**
+Request parameters related to `SMB` aren't supported with the `CreateLocationFsxOpenZfs` operation\.

 ## Request Syntax<a name="API_CreateLocationFsxOpenZfs_RequestSyntax"></a>